 Mactwin regularly provides wind farms with security measures, for example to minimize the risk of unwanted visitors.
-For example, we install cameras that monitor access to the wind turbines or keep an overview of the immediate surroundings.
-However, security cameras can also be used for other purposes, such as monitoring the operation of the wind turbines.
+We install cameras that monitor access to the wind turbines or provide oversight of the immediate surroundings.
+However, security cameras can also be deployed for other purposes, such as monitoring the operation of the wind turbines.

-Erik van Hoogdalem, a specialist in securing wind and solar farms, explains that in addition to cameras around the site and cameras above the access door of a wind turbine, Mactwin also installs cameras on top of the nacelle of wind turbines.
-Technical teams and wind turbine operators use these cameras to remotely monitor the performance of the turbines or to check for ice buildup on the rotor blades.
-Furthermore, the footage is also used to observe maintenance work remotely, and sometimes the quite spectacular camera images are displayed on a website for stakeholders of the wind turbines.
+Specialist in securing wind and solar farms, Erik van Hoogdalem, explains that in addition to cameras around the site and cameras above the access door of a wind turbine, Mactwin also installs cameras on top of the nacelle of wind turbines.
+Technical teams and wind turbine operators use these cameras to remotely monitor the operation of the turbines or to check for ice formation on the rotor blades.
+Additionally, the footage is also used to remotely observe during maintenance work, and sometimes the – quite spectacular – camera footage is displayed on a website for wind turbine stakeholders.

 Robust camera for extreme conditions at high altitude

-Not every camera is suitable to be installed on top of a wind turbine nacelle.
-“At over 100 meters high, the conditions are extreme.
-There are large temperature fluctuations and strong winds.
-Rain and salt buildup can also negatively affect the camera.
-Therefore, a camera placed on top of a wind turbine must have the right specifications,” Erik van Hoogdalem explains.
-“The camera we’ve selected is specifically designed to withstand these harsh conditions.”
+Not every camera is suitable for placement on top of a wind turbine nacelle.
+“At over 100 meters height, conditions are extreme.
+There are large temperature variations and strong winds.
+Rain and salt deposits can also negatively affect the camera.
+Therefore, a camera on top of a wind turbine must have the right specifications,” explains Erik van Hoogdalem.
+“The camera we have selected is specifically designed to withstand these harsh conditions.”

 Efficient remote management

-The cameras high up on the wind turbine significantly simplify the management of wind turbines.
-Operators need to ascend far less frequently, and the turbines don’t need to be stopped.
+The cameras high on the wind turbine make wind turbine management considerably easier.
+Operators need to go up much less frequently, and wind turbines do not need to be shut down.
 This saves time and costs.
-Erik van Hoogdalem adds, “We can also remotely manage and maintain the cameras themselves to a large extent.
-We connect the cameras to the Mactwin Operation Center (MOC).
-From the Mactwin Operation Center, we monitor the camera’s performance, image quality, and recording capacity daily.
-Many adjustments, such as configuration changes, can be made remotely from the MOC.”
+Erik van Hoogdalem: “We can also largely manage and maintain the cameras themselves remotely.
+For this, we connect the cameras to the Mactwin Operation Center (MOC).
+From the Mactwin Operation Center, we monitor the operation, image quality, and recording capacity of the cameras daily.
+Many adjustments, for example in configuration, can also be made from the MOC.”

 Super zoom camera for monitoring ice build-up from the ground